iliis/EcoPanel/readme.md

 - The current implementation is limited to a bit less than 50 segments due to a small hack.
 This could easily be fixed if required.

+TODO:
+- Parametrize texture folder, so the library can be used with different colors if so desired, without having to edit pie-chart drawing code.
+- Draw diagonal lines out from segments to some textboxes.
+- Implement interactivity (hover, select), both via mouse and via API (so that for example you can highlight something in the chart based on your currently selected unit).
+- Use objects to store values, so that we can add more info (like the original value or some text) and callbacks.